 We examine each Kentucky Derby entrant for every race from 1915 to 2005.
 We obtain our data from the Kentucky Derby media guide created by Churchill Downs.
 The data are also available online at www.kentuckyderby.com.
-Within the media guide are the Derby charts, which contain place of finish for each entrant, along with a variety of information about the race (e.g., times, post positions, and track conditions).5
+Within the media guide are the Derby charts, which contain place of finish for each entrant, along with a variety of information about the race (e.g., times, post positions, and track conditions).

-We also compile data for each entrant's jockey, breeder, and trainer.6 As our primary focus is to examine the impact of previous Derby experience of these auxiliary participants on the race outcome, we create several variables to measure experience.
+We also compile data for each entrant's jockey, breeder, and trainer.
+As our primary focus is to examine the impact of previous Derby experience of these auxiliary participants on the race outcome, we create several variables to measure experience.
 As our primary sample begins with the 1920 Derby, we use the years 1915 to 1919 as a reference point for measuring experience.
 Therefore, the participant is coded as having previous experience if they had participated (in the capacity judged) in any prior Derby, beginning in 1915.
 We examine four measures of experience for each participant.
 The first, PriorDum, is a binary variable equal to one if the horse entrant was ridden (jockey), bred (breeder), or trained (trainer) by an individual who had at least one previous entrant in the Kentucky Derby, zero otherwise.

 In order to examine the extent of experience, we also create PriorNumb, which is defined as the number of prior entrants ridden, bred, or trained by the jockey, breeder, or trainer, respectively.
-If the participant had multiple horses in the same race (in the case of the breeder or trainer), both were counted as previous experience; therefore, PriorNumb is not necessarily the number of prior Derbies in which the breeder or trainer
+If the participant had multiple horses in the same race (in the case of the breeder or trainer), both were counted as previous experience; therefore, PriorNumb is not necessarily the number of prior Derbies in which the breeder or trainer participated.
+Further, we examine the success of prior experience with PriorWin and PriorMoney.
+PriorWin is a binary variable equal to one if the horse's jockey, breeder, or trainer had previously won a Derby, zero otherwise.
+PriorMoney is a binary variable equal to one if the respective participant had previously been associated with an entrant that finished in the top three, zero otherwise.

-5 The authors would like to thank Ms. Cathy C. Schenck of the Keeneland Assocation for assistance locating and compiling the data used in this study.
+&lt;sup>5 The authors would like to thank Ms. Cathy C. Schenck of the Keeneland Assocation for assistance locating and compiling the data used in this study.

-6 We also examine the horse owner; however, there is considerable overlap between the breeder and the owner, particularly until recent years.
+&lt;sup>6 We also examine the horse owner; however, there is considerable overlap between the breeder and the owner, particularly until recent years.
 Therefore, we choose to exclude this participant from our primary analysis.
 In unreported results, however, we examine the entire study in reference to the owner and find results qualitatively equivalent to those for the breeder.